 2. Trichopus + Avetra

-Stems long-lived; endodermoid layer fibrous; pseudopetiole with bundles in arc; inflorescence fasciculate/short racemose; stamens concave, surrounding style, anther connective (very) broad, apical prolongations connivent over stigma; microsporocytes large, somewhat elongated; pollen sexine spinulate; nectary 0; fruit ± indehiscent; seeds not winged; endotesta not thickened, crystals ?0, exotegmic cells elongated, with reticulate thickenings; endosperm ruminate, walls not pitted, embryo minute; n = 14, chromosomes 1.5-2.7 µm long; germination?
+Stems long-lived; endodermoid layer fibrous; petiole with bundles in arc; anther connective (very) broad, ridged adaxially between thecae, apical prolongation +, connivent over stigma; microsporocytes large, somewhat elongated; pollen exine spinulate; nectary 0; fruit ± indehiscent; seeds not winged; endotesta not thickened, crystals ?0, exotegmic cells elongated, with reticulate thickenings [mechanical layer]; endosperm irregularly ruminate, walls thick, not pitted, embryo minute; n = 14, chromosomes 1.5-2.7 µm long; germination?

 2/2.
 Madagascar, Peninsula India, Sri Lanka, Peninsula Malaysia (Map: from ).